akmukherjee/simple-unsprvsed-lrn-dc/README.md

 # Project Exploration: Unsupervised Machine Learning
 A project that delves into unsupervised Machine Learning.
-This endeavor encompasses the domains of Data Preprocessing, Categorization, and Principal Component Analysis.
+This endeavor encompasses the domains of Data Preprocessing, Categorization, and Principal Component Analysis using Penguins Data on the DataCamp portal.

 Project Highlights: